RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugTracers.rst

 Sketch an Outline
 -----------------

-We are suggesting you frist write down all the steps you want the program to do.
+We are suggesting you first write down all the steps you want the program to do.
 You can do this in any manner you like.
-We are going to show you how to outline using comments, but if you are more visual you might want to sketech on a piece of paper and if you are more spatial try walking around the room.
+We are going to show you how to outline using comments, but if you are more visual you might want to sketch on a piece of paper and if you are more spatial try walking around the room.
 The big trick is to understand everything you want to do first in your own words, so then you are translating them to the computer.

 Print to Understand
 -------------------

 After you outline your program, you will want to build one section at a time, and carefully test each section at a time by printing the value of variables.
 The idea here is to make sure your program is doing what it should be.
 Writing good print statements can be challenging, but just keep in mind that your goal is to understand how the program is changing.

 In the following code block there are some examples of print statements, that can help you understand what is happening in a for loop.
 In this program we are adding all the even numbers in a list together.
-You will see a print statment for each loop, and after the loop stops running, which make it easier to see what is happening.
+You will see a print statement for each loop, and after the loop stops running, which make it easier to see what is happening.

 .. activecode:: db2_sample_print